 I remember when I was a young lad and some friends of mine were working at the Wickaninnish Inn, I could visit them and stay for free at the old lodge which was a place where the employees lived.

 While I was there, I loved to go for walks along the rocky shoreline that runs parallel to the Wild Pacific Trail, as I would walk along I would spot flashes of bright red in the sand or in the rock crevasse on the bluffs, this was the Indian Paintbrush plant.

-All spring, summer and fall, the west coast is ablaze with Indian Paint brush.
+All spring, summer and fall, the west coast is ablaze with Indian Paintbrush.
 It can be found throughout all of British Columbia and the greater Pacific Northwest.
 Plus all of Vancouver Island.
 It grows all over the Campbell River area.
-They grow in groups with a long tube like stems, pointy leaves and bright red blooms on the end.
+They grow in groups with long tube-like stems, pointy leaves and bright red blooms on the end.

 On the east coast of the Island, Indian Paintbrush grows mostly alongside the ox eye daisy.
 Indian paintbrush is partially parasitic, which means that instead of making all its food through photosynthesis, it steals some nutrients by connecting its roots to those of nearby plants.